 Cu Chi Tunnels is one of the most-visited attractions in Ho Chi Minh city for its special historical meanings and amazing 200-km-long system of underground tunnels.
-During Vietnam War, Cu Chi Tunnels had been the base of Vietcong soldiers and location for many military campaigns.
+During the Vietnam War, Cu Chi Tunnels had been the base of Vietcong soldiers and locations for many military campaigns.
 Today, there are 2 memorial sites opened to welcome tourists: Ben Dinh and Ben Duoc which is further than the other.
 The tunnels which visitors explore there are part of the bigger underground network.
 Ben Dinh is more popular and crowded with foreign tourists while Ben Duoc is where Vietnamese come to visit.
 Visiting Cu Chi tunnels is a must when you come to Saigon.
-Because the tunnels are 70 km far from the center of Saigon, it’s easy for you to do a half day Cu Chi tunnels trip.
+Because the tunnels are 70 km far from the center of Saigon, it’s easy for you to do a half-day Cu Chi tunnels trip.
 I’d like to share a Cu Chi Tunnels Travel Guide for whom is planning a trip to visit the tunnels.

 Ben Dinh or Ben Duoc?

 Many tourists wonder they should visit Ben Dinh or Ben Duoc.
 It’s a big miss if I don’t write about this in my Cu Chi Tunnels Travel Guide.
 The majority of tourist companies bring you to Ben Dinh so that you may see many tourists there, especially during high season.
-In fact Ben Dinh tunnels have been a part of the underground network and created specially for tourists.
+In fact, Ben Dinh tunnels have been a part of the underground network and created especially for tourists.

 Book a Cu Chi Tunnels Tour

-Most of travel agency in Vietnam can arrange you a group or private Cu Chi tunnels, including car, guide, pick up/ drop off at your hotel, entrance fee and meal.
-There’re many kinds of Cu Chi Tunnels for your choice such as Cu Chi tunnels tour by car, Cu Chi tunnels tour by bus, Cu Chi tunnels tour by motorbike and Cu Chi tunnels tour by boat.
-The Cu Chi tunnels tour by car (group tour) is the cheapest one with price around 10usd/pax.
-Private tour by car is a good choice for a couple, group or family.
+Most of the travel agency in Vietnam can arrange you a group or private Cu Chi tunnels, including car, guide, pick up/ drop off at your hotel, entrance fee and meal.
+There’re many kinds of Cu Chi Tunnels for your choices such as Cu Chi tunnels tour by car, Cu Chi tunnels tour by bus, Cu Chi tunnels tour by motorbike and Cu Chi tunnels tour by boat.
+The Cu Chi tunnels tour by car (group tour) is the cheapest one with the price of around 10usd/pax.
+A private tour by car is a good choice for a couple, group or family.
 Motorbike tour (65usd/pax) is a chance for you to feel adventurous and enjoy beautiful sights on the way.
 The luxury Cu Chi tunnels tour by boat (90usd/pax) is a little expensive but you’ll enjoy more things than only a trip to tunnels.

 Organize the trip to Cu Chi Tunnels yourself?

 Just take the Bus number 13 at 23/9 Park Bus Station which is located between Le Lai Street and Nguyen Thi Nghia Street.
 It’s easy to find it because it’s near the Saigon backpacker area.
 After about 1.5 hours you’ll reach Cu Chi bus station – the last stop of Bus number 13.
 You only pay less than 1 US Dollar.
 Remember to have VND with you.
-At Cu Chi bus station you should take Bus number 79 which drive you to Ben Duoc.
+At Cu Chi bus station you should take Bus number 79 which drives you to Ben Duoc.
 It will take 45 minutes to get there.